 Adding a decorative flange or ruffle to the edge of your pillows is a fun way to mix up the look.
 These little pillows would be perfect for a living room, bedroom or even outside on your patio.
 They are a quick and easy DIY project that you can do in just a day to add a little bit of color wherever you need it in your home.

-Over the last couple weeks we’ve been sharing several projects for the same patio, we recovered bullnose chair cushions, made lumbar pillows and sewed up a bench cushion.
+Over the last couple weeks we’ve been sharing several projects for the same patio, we recovered bullnose chair cushions, made lumbar pillows, and sewed up a bench cushion.
 Today is the final finishing touch and we’ve made these flanged pillows for a set of sling chairs to keep the colors flowing all around the patio.
-We’re using a Waverly Sun N Shade fabric, Santa Maria Mimosa for these pillows, just like we did for the lumbar pillows.
+We’re using a Waverly® outdoor fabric for these pillows, just like we did for the lumbar pillows.

 How to Make a Flanged Pillow